new issue on salenow!

 Paper

 Hemp also has broad enough shoulders to carry the paper product industry at a crucial time in human history to protect the incomparable climate-stabilising native forests.
-Paper from hemp is durable and beautiful.
-Approximately one acre of hemp can produce as much paper as 4-10 acres of trees over a 20-year cycle.
+Paper from hemp is durable and beautiful, with approximately one acre of it can produce as much paper as 4-10 acres of trees over a 20-year cycle.

 Bee benefits